akpw/batch-mp-tools/README.md

                                       (shows hidden files excluded by default)

         Target output Directory     Target output directory.
-When omitted, will be [-td, --target-dir]         automatically created at the parent level of the input source.
+When omitted, will be [-td, --target-dir]         automatically created inside the parent level of the input source.
 For recursive processing,
                                     the processed files directory structure there
                                     will be the same as for the original files.